foxhunt72/fhs-xmltv-tools/README.rst

 - search for a program in sql
 - save program data to a sql database

+I also created a program to handle m3u8 files with iptv channels, see iptv_ or pipiptv_

 And automate and chain all the staps using a `yaml command`_ task file.

 But the tool is getting more advanced every day, so use it, you can find the source_ on github.

-See pypi: https://pypi.org/project/fhs-xmltv-tools/ or github https://
+See pypi: https://pypi.org/project/fhs-xmltv-tools/ or github https://github.com/foxhunt72/fhx-xmltv-tools

 Clean up xmltv files, with only the channels you want and even join multiple together, also easy if you need to change timezone from one of the files.